blueteamvillage/DC31-obsidian-sec-eng/docs/ansible_security_onion_arkime.md

 * This mostly ensure a classical network view compare to stenographer included in securityonion

+* Ensure to also open firewall ports on securityonion following https://docs.securityonion.net/en/2.3/firewall.html.
+Target chain is INPUT and port 8005.

 ## References
 * https://github.com/juju4/ansible-arkime
 * https://arkime.com/